wiheto/expyriment_psychology_experiments/README.md

 ### How to use:

 Step 1:
 Download/clone the files here.
+(If you don't use git, the zip files is [here](https://github.com/wiheto/expyriment_psychology_experiments/archive/master.zip))

 Step 2:
-Make sure you download everything in "requires"
+Make sure you download everything in "requires" above

 Step 3:
 Navigate to specific experiment directory (e.g. visualsearch).